ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 Before you can even sit down and begin using a workstation in B230, even to surf the web, you need to know your ACMS username and password.

-And to obtain those, you'll need to be able to access a web browser.
-Catch-22!
+And to obtain those, you'll need to be able to access a web browser.  **Catch-22!**

-But if someone else (a mentor or instructor) has a web browser, then the information at this page can be used to lookup your ACMS username, and reset your password:
+But if someone else (a mentor or instructor) has a web browser, then the information at this page can be used to look up your ACMS username, and reset your password:

 [https://ucsd-cse-spis-2018.github.io/topics/acms/](/topics/acms/)

-Once you know your username and password, please sit down at a workstation next to your pair partner.
+Once you know your username and password, please sit down at a workstation next to where your partner is sitting.

 ## Step 1: Log in and bring up web browser and a terminal